iliabylich/iliabylich.github.io/_posts/2015-06-08-apipie-amazing-tool-for-documenting-your-rails-api.markdown

 ## Concerns

-I would say that it doesn't work as people usually expect.
+I would say that it does not work as people usually expect.

 `Apipie::DSL::Concern` allows you to document actions that are defined in concerns.